mawillcockson/dotfiles/notes.md

 # Notes for Debian

 Need to check if the default install still doesn't add the secondary user to the `sudo` group, or otherwise give it access to using `sudo`.

+# Notes for Python

+Upgrading major versions of Python requires care.
+All Python tools and libraries need to have their state saved, and then their caches cleared and to be reinstalled:

+- pipenv Pipfile and caches
+- pipx as in previous note